abhinav221294/LendingClubCaseStudy/README.md

 ## Acknowledgements
-Thanks you Upgrad and IIT bangalore for giving such a beatiful project.
+Thanks you Upgrad and IIIT bangalore for giving such a beautiful project.

 ## Contact